Michael Francis, Music Director

 Francis has collaborated with notable soloists such as Lang Lang, Arcadi Volodos, Itzhak Perlman, Christian Tetzlaff, Vadim Gluzman, Anne-Sophie Mutter, Nicola Benedetti, Javier Perianes, Jamie Barton, Truls Mørk, Håkan Hardenberger, Maximilian Hornung, Miloš, Benjamin Grosvenor, Emanuel Ax, Ian Bostridge, James Ehnes, Sting, Rufus Wainwright and many others.

 Educational outreach with young musicians is of utmost priority for Francis.
-He returns to the National Youth Orchestra of Canada during the summer of 2020, having conducted their Spanish tour in 2019.
 He has also frequently conducted Miami’s New World Symphony and the National Youth Orchestra of Scotland.
 Francis works on a regular basis with young musicians in Florida as part of the orchestra’s community engagement initiative.

 Francis’ discography includes the Rachmaninoff piano concertos with Valentina Lisitsa and the London Symphony Orchestra, Wolfgang Rihm’s Lichtes Spiel with Anne-Sophie Mutter and the New York Philharmonic, and the Ravel and Gershwin piano concertos with Ian Parker.

 A former double-bass player in the London Symphony Orchestra (LSO), Michael Francis came to prominence as a conductor in January of 2007 stepping in for Valery Gergiev and John Adams with the LSO.